JuliaGraphics/Luxor.jl/docs/src/howto/colors-styles.md

 used to draw the same 150 unit radius circle using a much smaller 30 unit radial blend that starts at orange, and passes through green, to blue.
-If the blend is smaller than the shape, then a mode of "none" won't draw the shape outside the boundary of the blend.
+If the blend is smaller than the shape, then a mode of "none" won't fill the entire shape, just the area inside the boundary of the blend.

 ```@example
 using Luxor, Colors # hide